MRobbins3/barebones-docker-compose-mysql/README.md

 a semicolon and then hit enter.
 ---
 ## Adding Test Data to the Database from a file
+- If you are still in the mysql command line, use `exit` to get back to the bash shell.
+- Files in the `setup_scripts` directory are accessible inside our container because we mounted them in the docker-compose.yml file.
+- To load a file, use the following command, where the argument after the `<` symbol is the sql file you want to load.
+  - `mysql -uroot -p gvu_databases < school.sql/school.sql`

+### Ensure the data loaded
 -  First, we need to tell MySQL which database we are using.
 The database name is defined around line 8 of docker-compose.yml
-  - `USE gvu_databases;`
+> `USE gvu_databases;`
-- Files in the `setup_scripts` directory are accessible inside our container because we mounted them in the docker-compose.yml file.
-- To load a file, use the following command, where the argument after the `<` symbol is the sql file you want to load.
-  - `-uroot -p gvu_databases < school.sql/school.sql`
+- Next, run the command to list all tables.
+> `SHOW TABLES;`